 Plague positive animals have consistently been found within the north half of Ventura County.
 Passive plague surveillance, which involves inspection of an area to determine rodent population density, rodent health, and risk to the public, was performed in several areas of Ventura County.
 These areas included trails within the Los Padres National Forest.
-At the time of inspection, these areas were not considered to have a high enough risk of plague to warrant active surveillance.
+At the time of inspection, most of these areas were not considered to have a high enough risk of plague to warrant active surveillance.
+Active plague surveillance was performed with CDPH public health biologists.
+Surveillance was performed at one USFS campground within the Los Padres National Forest, testing results were all negative for plague.